 This contest will be held at the Michigan State Grange session on Thursday evening for Subordinate members only.
-Local units are encouraged to have a local contest as well, although the local contest will not limit the number of entries from a single Grange at the state session.
+Subordinate and Pomona Granges are encouraged to have a local contest as well, although the local contest will not limit the number of entries from a single Grange at the state session.
+Judging will be by vote of persons in attendance at the event.
+Rules:

-- Rules: - 1.
-One entry per member. - 2.
-Entrants will draw for order to present their speech. - 3.
-Optional: Notes on one 3 X 5 card (two sides) will be allowed, but will not be considered in judging. - 4.
-Speech shall be no longer than 5 minutes, and no shorter than 3 minutes. - 5.
-Topic of speech will be drawn from the topics below just before the person's turn to speak. - 6.
-Judging: Content, addressing the topic, effectiveness, grammar, delivery (including stage presence, voice, expressiveness)
+- 1. One entry per member in each class. - 2.
+Entrants will draw for order to present their speech or reading. - 3.
+Speeches and readings shall be no longer than 5 minutes, and no shorter than 3 minutes. - 4.
+Judging: Content, addressing the topic, effectiveness, grammar, delivery (including stage presence, voice, expressiveness) - 5.
+1st, 2nd, and 3rd place ribbons awarded in each class.